 Displayed letter Function

 Z Toggle between Zoom, Static Zoom and normal highlight.

-М Mark a keyframe directly from the touch screen or from the tablet.
+Μ Mark a keyframe directly from the tablet.
 If this option is active, touching a point on the screen automatically creates the keyframe.
 This option becomes inactive after each keyframe creation.

 <<< >>> Search the material (clip or live recording).
 A single click with the stylus moves one frame forward or backward.

 С Mark CUE OUT point on current field.

 S Start slow-motion (preset in Prg Spd).

-P Play back the current clip.
+Ρ Play back the current clip.